 I am not a huge fan of wooden coasters, but Neil rode The Raven and I rode The Legend, and, while we both agreed that we are getting too old for those, they are great, classic coasters.
 Fans of other classic rides will enjoy the Halloswings, Rough Riders (bumper cars), and the Liberty Launch.

 What to Do in Splashin’ Safari

 What about the water park?
-Admission to Splashin’ Safari is included in the price of a ticket to Holiday World.
+Your admission to Holiday World includes admission to Splashin’ Safari.
 It has so many activities for families to do as well.
 We rode rides, swam in the wave pool, climbed the play areas, and relaxed in the lazy river.
 My biggest tip for this area is to rent a locker for the day.
 Lockers are $15 for all day rentals and can be opened and closed them as many times as needed.

-Sarah’s Tip:30 SPF Sunscreen is offered freely throughout Splashin’ Safari and Holiday World.
+Sarah’s Tip: No-Ad SPF 45 Sunscreen is offered freely throughout Splashin’ Safari and Holiday World.
 Lather up because there isn’t a ton of shade in Splashin’ Safari!